awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 No\.
 Email providers typically don't provide an example email\.

 #### Q6\.
-I have received a probation or shutdown notice for this type of complaint\.
-What should I do?<a name="cm-email-provider-q6"></a>

-Fix your system so that your mailing list only includes recipients who have specifically signed up to receive your mail, and ensure that the email content itself is something your recipients actually want\.
-Then, please email us with the details of your changes so that we can start the process of re\-evaluating your case\.

-If you don't submit an appeal within three weeks, and we're still receiving complaints from providers, we will suspend your account\.
+What should I do if I receive a notification stating that my account is under review or that my sending is paused because of email provider complaints?<a name="cm-email-provider-q6"></a>

+Identify the cause of the issue, and then correct it\.
+After you make changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+In your message, provide detailed information about the steps you've taken to resolve the issue, and describe how these steps prevent the issue from happening again in the future\.
+If you don't request a review within three weeks, and we continue to receive complaints from providers, we might pause your account's ability to send additional email\.

 ## Amazon SES Spamtrap FAQ<a name="e-faq-st"></a>